-Tupperware sold in the United States and Canada since March of 2010 is BPA free.
-The containers safe for microwave use have the microwave-safe emblem on the bottom.
+Tupperware sold in the United States and Canada since March of 2010 is safe and BPA free.
+The containers that are safe for microwave use have the microwave-safe emblem on the bottom.
 This image features a box with squiggly lines.

 Tupperware is also generally dishwasher and freezer safe.
 These containers are convenient, durable and easy to care for.

 They’re also available in a variety of colors and styles, so decorators can celebrate this iconic brand!